w3c/svgwg/master/linking.md

     or XHTML document, or is viewed with a tabbed browser.
 This attribute specifies the name of the browsing context
-    (e.g., a browser tab or an (X)HTML iframe or object element) into which a document is to be opened when the link is activated:</p>
+    (e.g., a browser tab or an (X)HTML iframe or object element) into which a document is to be opened when the link is activated:
     <dl>
       <dt><span class="attr-value">_self</span></dt>
       <dd>The current SVG image is replaced by the linked content in the